UnionEvoRobo/tetra-evo/USER_GUIDE.md

 ## evolutionary_alg.py

 ### Basic Usage
 An evolutionary algorithm run can be initiated using the command `python evolutionary_alg.py`.
 By default, the results are saved in the `/runs` folder under a timestamped folder.
 Inside, you’ll find a `run.csv` file with the best fitness score for each generation along with a serialized representation of the grammar which produced that fitness score.
-An `info.json` file is also included so you can remember which arguments which were used.
+An `info.json` file is also included so you can remember which arguments were used.

 ### Arguments
 Default arguments can be found and changed in `default_args.py`.
 Editing this file is the easiest way to edit run characteristics.
 However, command line arguments are also supported using the format`python evolutionary_algorithm.py —ARG_NAME ARG_VALUE`.
 A complete list of arguments can be found below.